mgarythomas/mgarythomas.github.io/content/architecture/green_light/green_light.md

 Not all approvals are the same shade of green.
 Sometimes a project is truly greenfield, with freedom to create something entirely new.
 Other times it is closer to brownfield, working around existing legacy structures and constraints.
 Both can be valuable, but they carry very different risks and opportunities.

 Green can also be misleading.
-There is the danger of "greenwashing"—approval dressed up as innovative or sustainable when in reality it is more about appearances than substance.

 ## Traffic Lights, Not Just Green